ETLopes/modak/README.md

 - The app uses error handling and loading states during API calls.

 - Because of time constraints, the app does not implement the bonus points or additional bonus features.
+- The sorting algorithm for the products is implemented either by price or rating.
+Additional sorting options such as relating price to rating were not implemented.
 - The Native module for adding a product purchase reminder into the user's calendar was not implemented although it was considered.
 The integration with expo was not straightforward and would require more time to implement.